 mu in code.
 The value of

 mu gets updated every loop iteration.
-It is in units of symbols, and you can think of it as how much we have to shift by to be able to sample at the “perfect” time.
+It is in units of samples, and you can think of it as how much we have to shift by to be able to sample at the “perfect” time.
 So if

 mu = 3.61 then that means we have to shift the input by 3.61 samples to sample at the right spot.
 Because we have 8 samples per symbol, if